jmlastimoso/marphycolab-website/content/authors/gs-dana/_index.md

 - Grad Students
 ---

-Dana seeks to contribute to the understanding of the life history and reproduction of the tropical red seaweed, *Halymenia durvillei*.
+Dana seeks to explore the taxonomy and life history in culture of a putative new delesseriacean seaweed collected from Sabina Shoal in the West Philippine Sea.
+Her research will bring light to the phylogenetic position and physiology of this new seaweed species.